Zebra wood is mainly used as a wood veneer. Other than that, it is a popular material in making furniture, tool handles, boatbuilding, and panels.

 Even though Zebra wood has excellent weather resistance, moisture may find a way to the interior structure of Zebrawood upon aging.
 Therefore, applying a sealer is good to get the extra protection required.

-Zebrawood has a characteristic unpleasant odor which makes it so difficult to work with.
 Sawdust and other residues on Zebrawood can cause eye, and skin irritations and breathing issues.
 Therefore, wearing a facemask is for your safety.

 Because of the above features, Zebrawood can be used for both indoor and outdoor woodworking projects.

-Here’re the most significant qualities of Zebrawood,
+Here are the most significant qualities of Zebrawood,

 - Hardwood